 When this feature is selected, a display will appear with the information the keypad has obtained from the mount.
 If you are using a computer, compare this screen to your computer's settings to be sure they match.
-If they do not match closely you may need to initialize the mount again from the computer.
+If they do not match closely you may need to send the computer settings to the mount again by using the initialize command in The Sky or by sending a slew command in other telescope control programs.

 - 1. Go to the Date & Time entry window (Main menu > 2=Setup > 1=Locations & Time > 3=Get Loc. frm Mount).
 The key-pad will query the mount and display the current location data in the CP4/CP5 memory. - 2.
 Review the data and press NEXT> to continue. - 3.
 The next open location slot will display.
-If you already have location data in 9 slots, the new data will overwrite the data in the 9th slot. - a) Press ESC to cancel out of the routine - b) Press ENT to confirm saving in the next open slot and proceed to the DST status screen. - 4.
-Enter Your Daylight Saving (DST) status using either the W or S button. - Review the Time Zone (TZ) and Daylight Saving (DST) data from the mount to be sure that they are accurate for your present location. - a) Press ESC to ignore and cancel out of the change and go back to the Setup Menu. - b) Press GOTO to save the location to memory in the designated slot. - 6.
-If you use 3=Get Loc. frm Mount, it is strongly advised that you then use 4=Get Time frm Mnt.
+If you already have location data in 9 slots, the new data will overwrite the data in the 9th slot. - 4.
+Choices: - a) Press ESC to ignore and cancel out of the change and go back to the Setup Menu. - b) Press ENT to save the location to memory in the designated slot. - 5.
+Press ESC to exit without saving to the keypad or GOTO to save and exit back to the Setup Menu.